welvet/SillyTavern-MessageSummarize/README.md

 Cons, with attempted solutions:
 - If you use Context Shifting, performing the summarizations each time breaks it unless you include your static World Info in the summarization prompt.
 I've added this as a configuration option.
 - If a message is too small, it is still summarized for short-term memory even if it isn't relevant.
 I've added a config setting to exclude messages under a given token length.
 - If a summarization is wrong, it can affect subsequent messages.
-I've added a menu button to regenerate a summary if needed.
+I've added the ability to regenerate a summary or manually edit it if needed.
-- If you want to add the extension to an existing chat, summarization might take awhile.
-The extension will only summarize messages until it reaches the desired limits, and you can stop it at any time.
+- If you want to add the extension to an existing chat, initial summarization of the chat might take a while.
+You can stop summarization at any time by clicking the "stop" button in the config.
+Summarization of the chat will resume when a new message is summarized.

 ### Usage
-- Install the extension
+- Install the extension in ST using the github link.
-- Any new assistant message will be automatically summarized.
 - To mark a memory for long-term memory, click the "brain" icon in the message button menu.
-- To re-summarize a message, click the "quill" icon in the message button menu.
+- To re-summarize a message, click the "Quote" icon in the message button menu.
-- To edit a summary, click on the summary text or click the "pencil" icon in the message button menu.
+- To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.

 ### Notable Features
-- Automatically handles swiping, editing, and deleting messages.
+- Handles swiping, editing, and deleting messages.
 - Popout config menu - customize summarization settings, injection settings, and message inclusion criteria
 - Configuration profiles - save and load different configurations profiles and set one to be auto-loaded for each character.
 - Summaries are optionally displayed in small text below each message, colored according to their status:
   - Green: Included in short-term memory
   - Blue: Marked for long-term memory (included in short-term or long-term memory)
   - Red: Marked for long-term memory, but now out of context.
+  - Grey: Excluded

 ### Todo
 - ~~Handle swiping, editing, and deleting summaries~~